ichibrosan/multiware-framework-and-vpa/README.md

 // Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.  //
 /////////////////////////////////////////////////////////////////////////

+2025-02-07 08:30 dwg - fixed bug in noteload (spurious tail data) and updated code and doc.

 2025-02-06 20:39 mf - fixed journal by fixing the preprocessor, to use ROW_META_DATA instead of ROW_META_HDR.